- Mary Rogelstad

 The villagers live in primitive conditions with many residing in bamboo stilt houses.
 They rely on farming for their subsistence.

 Rustic Pathways students help with community development projects in the Karen village and other remote areas.
-This summer this work will include installing a water tank and fixing a concrete floor.
+Projects have included installing a water tank and fixing a concrete floor.
 The teens also may provide English language enrichment and farming assistance.

 But who are the travelers who sign up for such a unique program?